 - Irregular menstruation before your pregnancy

-There are a few other factors which affect your first period.
-They are:
+A few other factors that may affect your first period are:

 - Weight loss or gain